 In this article, we are going to learn a scalping strategy based on the 5-minute chart that has proven successful among day traders for the last few years.
 We’ll look at the exact levels of entry; when to buy, when to sell, and every other thing that you need to know to trade profitably in the forex market.

 Let’s begin by looking at an outline of the 5-minute scalping forex strategy.

 Before we delve into the details of showing you how to use the 5-minute forex scalping strategy, first, what does scalping actually mean?

 Essentially, ascalper looks to scalp out small profits multiple times a day by using predefined trading strategies.
 Basically, what a scalper does is to quickly analyze the forex charts and then, mark the entry and exit levels with the goal of finding minor price changes in a certain asset – a process that is done several times within the day.
-Crucially, to get the best results and to ensure you limit the risks of this form of trading, scalping also involves the use of various risk management tools such as the risk-reward ratio, trailing stop-loss order, and the use of forex risk calculator.
+Crucially, to get the best results and to ensure you limit the risks of this form of trading, scalping also involves the use of various risk management tools such as the risk-reward ratio, trailing stop-loss order, and the use of a forex risk calculator.

 The 5-Minute Scalping Strategy – A 5-Step Guide

 In the section below, we are going to show you a 5 step-by-step guide to one of the most widely used and effective scalping strategies out there, the 5-minute scalping trading forex strategy:

 Step 1: Load and Anchor Chart and Identify Its Direction

 The key premise behind this strategy is to trade only in the direction of the trend as we identify it.
 You need to go with the predominant trend while waiting for a smaller pullback.
 This is going to ensure that you only take the best trades and that you don’t get whipsawed back and forth.
 The idea here is to get into the market in a shorter time period as the market pulls back with the predominant trend as the direction of the trade.